 What the moneychangers were doing has almost no bearing on the issue of church fundraising.
 The changing of money was a needed service for the temple.
 Any currency that would be used at the temple (for example, as an offering) had to be exchanged for special coinage.
-Moneychangers made their money by charging a fee (a fee THEY set) for exchanging currency.
+Moneychangers made their money by charging a fee they set for exchanging currency.
 This business could be very lucrative, in part, because it was so easy to cheat people.

-What Jesus did in Mark 11:15 - 17 has little in common with helping the needy, using church property, through fundraising.
-What he did occurred at Jerusalem's temple, which was considered the "house of God" for all the nations.
-He was not angry with those in the temple area because they were earning a living.
-He was mad, and understandably so, because these businesses were taking advantage of people!
-They were making a dishonest gain by cheating and robbing people for something (like temple money or animals for sacrifices) they had to have in order to make an offering.
+What Jesus condemned through his actions in Mark 11:15 - 17 is not related to the proposed fundraising for the poor your Email mentions.
+He was not angry with those in the temple area because money was changing hands.
+He was mad because they were taking advantage of people!
+The moneychangers were cheating and robbing people.
 This is why he said these businesses had turned the temple into a den of thieves (or robbers) in verse 17.

-Additionally, Jesus condemned those at the temple because they were robbing or stealing from others for their OWN benefit.
-Raising funds on church owned property by selling stuff (usually donated) at a reasonable fee and using the proceeds for OTHERS who have legitimate needs is a far cry from robbery for godless gain.
+Jesus condemned those at the temple because they were robbing or stealing from others for their own benefit.
+Raising funds on church owned property by selling goods or food (usually donated) at a reasonable fee and using the proceeds for others who have legitimate needs is a far cry from robbery for godless gain.

 It is commendable that elderly people, on limited retirement income, still want to do their share in serving the Ekklesia or church.
 Fundraising activities such as hosting a paid meal open to the public, or selling soda, chips, cakes, cookies, snacks and so on are an excellent way for them to be able to serve and do their part in contributing to the benefit of other believers in the group.
 The God of the Bible does not condemn activities like these.